mas-cli/mas/README.md

 </summary>

-mas depends on the same XPC system services as the Mac App Store.
+mas depends on the same XPC system services as the App Store.

 mas thus experiences similar problems as the pasteboard when running inside `tmux`.